Communal Pen: Crossroads

 Communal Pen Sponsors

-The Communal Pen: Crossroads Writing Workshop is offered by the South Carolina Arts Commission, in partnership with South Carolina Humanities, the Newberry Arts Center, and the Newberry County Literacy Council, in conjunction with the traveling Smithsonian exhibition, Crossroads: Change in Rural America.
+The Communal Pen: Crossroads Writing Workshop is offered by the South Carolina Arts Commission, in partnership with South Carolina Humanities, and Denmark Technical College, in conjunction with the traveling Smithsonian exhibition, Crossroads: Change in Rural America.
 Crossroads was presented in South Carolina from 2018-19 through the Museum on Main Street (MoMS) program as part of the Smithsonian Institution Traveling Exhibition Service.
 MoMS provides access to the Smithsonian for small-town America through museum exhibitions, research, educational resources, and programming.
 Communal Pen: Crossroads is developed through the SC Arts Commission’s place-based initiative, the Art of Community: Rural SC, a new framework for engagement, learning, and action in rural communities.
 The writing workshops are coordinated through the Community Arts Development and Folklife programs, with generous support from South Carolina Humanities.